-Perhaps in part because dependence on Persian Gulf oil has declined significantly since 2006, some analysts have recently questioned whether the large US presence in the Persian Gulf region, and the infrastructure in Europe that supports it, is necessary.
-The argument is that the US is less dependent on Persian Gulf oil than in the past, that price shocks will not necessarily be as severe if oil flows were disrupted, and that even if a single country controlled supplies, they would still want to sell the oil.
+is that the US is less dependent on Persian Gulf oil than in the past, that price shocks will not necessarily be as severe if oil flows were disrupted, and that even if a single country controlled supplies, they would still want to sell the oil.
 The exception to the latter is Iraq, which burned Kuwaiti Oil fields when they retreated from Kuwait in 1991 and the Islamic State, which burned oil facilities as they retreated from 2015-2018.
 In any case, the argument goes, even if the US were completely absent from the Gulf, the US could return to the Gulf and restore oil flow at some later point.
-US forces in the region have already declined from their peak of about 230,000 troops in 2008.
+US forces in the region have already declined from their peak of about 230,000 troops in 2008.81

-What would happen in the worst-case scenario - if oil flows from the Persian Gulf were curtailed or ceased for a week or several months?
+What would happen in the worst-case scenario-if oil flows from the Persian Gulf were curtailed or ceased for a week or several months?
 There would be some disruption to the US economy, but the economy would not collapse if oil flows from the Middle East were disrupted for some time.
 It is arguable that a total loss of Gulf oil for up to three months, would be, at worst, quite expensive.
-In the short term, it is likely that the US would adapt - as it did when the oil imports from Iraq and Kuwait were halted after Iraq's invasion of that Kuwait in 1990.
-The principle reaction of world markets would be an increase in the price of oil.
+In the short term, it is likely that the US would adapt-as it did when the oil imports from Iraq and Kuwait were halted after Iraq's invasion of that Kuwait in 1990.
+The principal reaction of world markets would be an increase in the price of oil.

 This would not be a devastation for three reasons.
-First, the US is less dependent on Persian Gulf oil than in the past; the US has a more diverse supply network of petroleum, including increases in domestic production and increased imports from Canada and other countries.
+First, the US is less dependent on Persian Gulf oil than in the past; the US has a more diverse supply network of petroleum, including increases in domestic production, and increased imports from Canada and other countries.
 Second, the US has a strategic oil reserve containing 727 million barrels of oil, which could carry the US through several months of shortages in supply.
 And third, and perhaps most important, overall demand for oil has decreased in the US.
-Petroleum consumption peaked in 2005 at 40 percent of total US energy consumption and has
+Petroleum consumption peaked in 2005 at 40 percent of total US energy consumption and has declined 10 percent since then.
+In 2017, petroleum accounted for 37 percent of US energy consumption.82 China is more vulnerable than the US to Persian Gulf oil supply disruptions.